nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
 * When editing tags, the existing tags of the person will be removed i.e. adding of tags is not cumulative.
-* You can remove all the person’s tags by typing `t/` without specifying any tags after it.
+* You can remove all the person’s tags by entering `t/` without specifying any tags after it.
 * Cannot be used to modify a person's debts